spuder/OpenSpool/docs/index.md

 </div>

 {: .caution }
-If the above step fails, see the [README on github](https://github.com/spuder/OpenSpool) to upload manually with command `make run-usb`.
+If the above step fails, see the [README on github](https://github.com/spuder/OpenSpool) to upload manually with command `make run-usb-pcb`.

 # 🛠️ Configuration